 Since these are the nutrition facts for one scoop of powder, you can easily double up without consuming an excess of calories, protein, sodium, or anything else.

-Here’s what High Impact Whey Protein claims to do for the body:
+Here is what High Impact Whey Protein claims to do for the body:

-- Improves body composition and preservation of lean muscle
+- Improves body composition and preservation of lean muscle mass

 - Supports muscle strength and recovery